1. GENERAL PROVISIONS

 5.5.
 Unless otherwise instructed, the Bank, acting as intermediary (as such term is defined in the Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement), may carry out the usual administrative tasks and transactions relating to corporate action on the basis of the publication and sources of information at its disposal.

 It is the Client’s responsibility to take all necessary steps to preserve the rights attached to the securities in custody, in particular the giving of instructions for the execution of conversions, the exercise or the purchase or sale of subscription rights and the exercise of option or conversion rights.
 In this context, the Bank shall endeavour to provide the Clients, within a reasonable time, with information the Bank has at its disposal concerning general meetings (such as notices of meeting) and shall endeavour to provide the Clients with appropriate means to be able to exercise themselves their rights as shareholder.
-The Bank shall exercise shareholder rights of the Client upon the explicit authorisation and instruction of the Client.
-In the absence of instructions from the Client within the prescribed time limits, the Client acknowledges and consents that the Bank is entitled, but not bound, to act on behalf of the Client as it thinks fit, provided the Client’s account contains sufficient funds..
-None of the Bank decisions taken in this context shall be considered as a legal, tax or accounting advice and the Client shall bear sole responsibility for the decisions taken by the Bank acting as intermediary, in providing such services to the benefit of the Client.
+The Bank shall exercise the shareholder’s rights of the Client upon the explicit authorisation and instruction of the Client, provided sufficiently in advance and in a satisfactory form to the Bank.
+In the absence of instructions from the Client within the prescribed time limits or in a satisfactory form to the Bank, the Client acknowledges and consents that the Bank is entitled, but not bound, to act on behalf of the Client as it thinks fit, provided the Client’s account contains sufficient funds.

-On the basis of Luxembourg or foreign laws or regulations, the Bank may receive from companies issuing financial instruments, from third parties appointed by said companies or from other intermediaries, requests for information (more particularly, relating to the Client’s identity and the financial instruments held with the Bank) on shareholders or bondholders of said companies in order to identify the shareholders or bondholders of the aforementioned companies that issue financial instruments.
+On the basis of Luxembourg or foreign laws or regulations, the Bank may receive from companies issuing financial instruments, from third parties appointed by said companies or from other intermediaries, requests for information (in particular but not limited to, information relating to the Client’s identity and the financial instruments held with the Bank) on shareholders or bondholders of said companies in order to identify the shareholders or bondholders of the aforementioned companies that issue financial instruments.

-The Client acknowledges and consent that the Bank shall have no liability with respect to communications to the Client, for the completeness or accuracy of the information received from issuing companies or any agents acting on their behalf.
-The Client acknowledges that the Bank has no obligation to verify the contents of notices of meetings sent to the Client as shareholders.
-The Client agrees to reimburse the Bank for any costs or losses incurred upon performance of the nominee service the Bank has provided to the Client.
+The Client acknowledges and consents that the Bank shall have no liability with respect to communications to the Client, for the correctness, completeness, up-to-date character and/or accuracy of the information received from issuing companies or any agents acting on their behalf.
+The Client acknowledges that the Bank has no obligation to verify the contents of the notices of meetings sent to the Client as shareholder or bondholder.
+The Client agrees to reimburse the Bank for any costs or losses incurred as a result of the Bank acting as nominee for the Client.

 5.6.
 Unless the Client instructs the Bank to the contrary in due course, the net proceeds of any coupons payable and redeemable securities shall be credited automatically to the Client’s account in the corresponding currency.
-If no account is held in the corresponding currency, the Bank reserves the right either to open such an account or to convert the net proceeds into Euro.
-The Client shall repay to the Bank, upon first request, any coupons and redeemable securities credited by the Bank and which it has been unable to collect.
+If no account is held in the corresponding currency, the Bank reserves the right either to open such an account or to convert the net proceeds into Euro or into the currency for which the Client’s already hold an open account.
+The Client shall repay to the Bank, upon first request, any coupons and redeemable securities credited by the Bank and which it has been unable to collect or which have had to be repaid to the issuer or its creditors for whatsoever reason.
 The Bank is authorised to debit the Client’s account automatically.

 5.7.
 The Bank may accept sealed deposits.
-Clients are forbidden to place noxious or dangerous objects in sealed deposits.
+Clients are forbidden to place noxious, illegal or dangerous objects in sealed deposits.
 The Bank is entitled to inspect the contents of the deposit in the presence of the depositor.

 The obligations of the Bank towards the depositor regarding sealed deposits are determined by law.

-If, by the Bank's omission, sealed deposit securities are lost, the maximum liability of the Bank is limited to the amount declared at the time when the deposit was received.
+If, by the Bank's fraud (dol) or wilful misconduct (faute lourde), sealed deposit securities are lost, the maximum liability of the Bank is limited to the amount declared at the time when the deposit was received.

 5.8.
-The creation of any deposit of securities shall include the opening of a cash current account unless the holder already has such an account.
-Debits and credits relating to purchase and sales of securities, securities transactions and payments of fees and commissions can be entered into the cash account relating to the securities deposit.
+The creation of any deposit of securities shall include the opening of a cash current account unless the Client already holds such an account.
+Debits and credits relating to purchase and sales of securities, securities transactions and payments of fees and commissions can be entered into the cash account associate with the securities deposit.

 Use of financial instruments by the Bank

 5.9.
-The Bank will not use the financial instruments of the Client in relation to securities financing transactions (e.g. securities lending, sell-buy back transaction, repurchase agreement, etc.) for its own account or for the account of another client, unless subject to the Client’s express approval in writing.
+Subject to article 5.2, the Bank will not use the financial instruments deposited by a Client in relation to securities financing transactions (e.g. securities lending, sell-buy back transaction, repurchase agreement, etc.) for its own account or for the account of another client, unless subject to the Client’s express approval in writing.

 Reuse of financial instruments received under a collateral arrangement